 Where do you want to be?

-The why you should not be using one-off apps/sites for ds106 by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+why you should not be using one-off apps/sites for ds106 by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.